Skip to main content

 What should I order at Babette?

-- The database does not list specific dishes, so no individual plates can be confirmed here.
-What is documented is that the kitchen focuses on fresh, seasonal fish with modern technique, that the lunch menu is described as lighter but equally strong.
+• Specific dishes are not listed.
+The kitchen focuses on fresh, seasonal fish with modern technique, the lunch menu is described as lighter but equally strong.
 Order with the season: the leading choice at a fish restaurant committed to seasonal sourcing is whatever is freshest on the day.
 Ask your server what came in that morning rather than anchoring to a pre-selected dish.

 Does Babette handle dietary restrictions?